 Your company’s policy contracts and forms make up the legal contract between your company and its policyholders and claimants.
 Sounds important, right?
-All too often, however, companies fail to give their policies and related forms the attention they deserve, making them a low priority item and/or delegating their creation and upkeep to rate analysts or other persons within the organization who do not have the necessary skills or experience to handle them.
-Further, companies often take an ad hoc approach to policy forms, delegating the drafting of them to various persons or firms over time without the necessary consideration for the need for consistency to the extent possible.
+All too often, however, companies fail to give their policies and related forms the attention they deserve, using competitor or off-the-shelf forms that are a bad fit for their organization and/or delegating policy form creation and upkeep to persons within the organization lacking the necessary skills or experience to draft them properly.
+Further, companies often take an ad hoc approach to policy forms, delegating the drafting of them to different persons or firms over time without the necessary consideration for the need for consistency to the extent possible.

 - Lost or Delayed Revenue from Missing Product Rollout Target Dates:

 - Poorly drafted, noncompliant policy contracts and forms will inevitably be disapproved upon submission.